CybersecurityLuxembourg/openxeco-core/doc/INSTALL_SERVER.md

 ### Version selection

-[v1.9.0] is an example of openXeco version for this documentation.
+This documentation will target the latest version.
 Please see the other versions here:

 https://github.com/CybersecurityLuxembourg/openxeco-core/releases